-And while our top five female Pros to Know (pg.
-18) are prime examples of supply chain success, they provide only a small peephole into a larger world of females who continue to drive their companies to success.
+While these three women are prime examples of supply chain success, they provide only a small peephole into a larger world of female heads who continue to drive their companies to success.
 As a result, yes, some in the industry may claim that the glass ceiling has shattered, so to speak.
 Yet others still argue that only a slight dent has been made in terms of metrics regarding the female-to-male workforce ratio in the supply chain.

 Stephanie Miles, Senior Vice President of Commercial Services, Amber Road